pitrackster/SimonSays/README.md

 ### TODO

-- template for game / disposition of 'squares'
+- UI / template for game / disposition of 'squares'
-- make it rock solid (avoid user to press to tiles at once)
+- make it rock solid (avoid user to press two tiles at once)
+- handle high scores
+- implement all original game parameters
+- add other game mode
 ...